Love Don’t Cost a Thing—But $20-or-Less Valentine’s Day Gifts Are Nice, Too

 We may earn revenue from the products available on this page and participate in affiliate programs.

-And because each of these cheap thrills is so affordable, from a $13 vase (to pair with a fragrant bouquet, of course) to a $4 matchbox from our favorite New York City boutique, you can stock up and give them to everyone on your list whom you heart.
+And because each of these cheap thrills is so affordable, from a $10 waffle iron (to pair with breakfast in bed, of course) to a $4 matchbox decorated with a bouquet, you can stock up and give them to everyone on your list whom you heart.

 A Perfect Match

-A latte is consumed in minutes, and for the same price you can buy an impossibly charming John Derian matchbox.
+A fancy latte is consumed in minutes, and for the nearly same price you can buy an impossibly charming matchbox to leave on their coffee table.
 Opting for the floral print basically means it’s a bouquet, too.

 Some Like It French